Abjad/abjad/trunk/abjad/docs/chapters/reference_manual/instrument_marks/index.rst

 Getting the instrument mark attached to a component
 ---------------------------------------------------

-Use context tools to get the instrument mark attached to a component:
+Use ``contexttools`` to get the instrument mark attached to a component:

 ::